open-feature/js-sdk-contrib/libs/providers/config-cat/README.md

 The minimum required version of `@openfeature/server-sdk` currently is `1.6.0`.

-The minimum required version of `configcat-js-ssr` currently is `7.1.2`.
+The minimum required version of `configcat-node` currently is `11.0.0`.

 ```
-$ npm install @openfeature/server-sdk configcat-js-ssr
+$ npm install @openfeature/server-sdk configcat-node
 ```

 ## Usage